HMRC’s Construction Industry Scheme (CIS) collects income tax throughout the year from anyone self-employed in the construction or building trade.

 That said, it can often be tricky to know if you’re a contractor or subcontractor – in fact, it’s perfectly possible to be both.
 For instance, if you accept a position and contract it out to a self-employed individual or take on work as a subcontractor.

-Generally, all construction work is covered under CIS.
+Generally, the CIS covers all construction work.
 This includes permanent or temporary structures or buildings, together with bridges, roads and other civil engineering works.

 Preparing the site (providing access works and laying foundations), dismantling and demolition; building work, decorating, renovations, modifications, fitting heating, power, lighting, ventilation and water systems all count as construction work.